 Human colostrum contains two unique growth factors – CAGF and CBGF.
 CAGF serves as an epidermal growth factor, while CBGF promotes platelet differentiation.

-On the other hand, bovine colostrum contains a higher concentration of insulin-like growth factor (IGF) than human colostrum.
+On the other hand, bovine colostrum contains a higher concentration of growth factor (IGF) than human colostrum.
 It also contains special enzymes that prevent growth factors from being digested.

 Lactose is the primary sugar found in milk and other dairy products.
 It has been shown to help newborns absorb and retain many important minerals, including calcium, manganese, and zinc.